 Flipping condos in Toronto has the potential to earn speculators fast cash, but there are a lot of risks involved.
 When it comes to taxes, short term investments gain much more scrutiny and risk being flagged by the CRA.
 And as we mentioned above, they’ve got their eye on this industry.

 We spoke with a Taxation Lawyer to get the nitty gritty on the risks with flipping condos.
-If an individual is claiming the sale of their pre-construction condo as an “investment” in order to avoid being taxed on 100% of their profits, here are a few reasons why the CRA may flag that real estate transaction:
+If an individual is claiming the sale of their pre-construction condo as an “investment” in order to avoid being taxed on 100% of their profits, the CRA may flag the real estate transaction.
+Here are a few use cases to keep this at top of mind and on your radar:

 - ownership on the condo, especially a pre-construction condo, is less than one year